eren-bardak/Word2Vec-BBCArticleRecommendation/README.md

     Tested the web server with pytest test_server.py, ensuring it runs correctly and responds as expected.

 # Conclusion
-- The project successfully combines NLP techniques with web development to create an article recommendation engine.
+- The code succesfully combines NLP techniques with web development to create an article recommendation engine.
 It demonstrates practical application in processing and recommending content based on text similarity, serving as an effective tool for content discovery.